justindujardin/mathy/libraries/website/docs/cas/tokenizer.md

 ## Conceptual Example

-To better understand the tokenizer, let's build a tokens array manually and compare it to the one that the tokenizer outputs:
+To better understand the tokenizer, let's build a tokens array manually, then compare it to the tokenizer outputs:

 ```Python
 {!./snippets/cas/tokenizer_manual.py!}